-Helps to calculate the cost of the voyage.
+Helps calculate the cost of the trip.

 Shows all the cabs nearby and tracks the driver during the journey in real time.

-Drivers are required to provide extra verification, e.g. their license and tax number when they register.
+Drivers are required to provide extra verification, e.g., their license and tax number, when they register.
 The status functionality should help them adjust their availability and schedule.

-Suggests the best route to the passenger and onward.
+Suggests the best route for the passenger.